approov/quickstart-react-native/FAQ.md

 ### How do I setup my backend service to check for approved API calls?

 API calls protected by Approov will include an Approov token which must be checked.
-Backend quickstarts for common server frameworks, lanquages, and API gateways can be accessed at [Backend APIs](https://approov.io/docs/latest/approov-integration-examples/backend-api/).
+Backend quickstarts for common server frameworks, lanquages, and API gateways can be accessed at [Backend API Quickstarts](https://approov.io/resource/quickstarts/#backend-api-quickstarts).

 ```
 approov api --list